pic

 Warning!

-This subsection requires knowledge of a few concepts that we haven't discussed yet.
+This subsection requires knowledge of a few concepts we haven't discussed yet.
 As such, it's marked as optional.

-Another concept introduced is pairs, which will also be examined comprehensively in a future section.
-For the purposes of this subsection, it's sufficient to know that pairs are denoted by a => b, where a in our application will refer to some value and b represent its corresponding replacement value.
+Another concept introduced is that of pairs, which will be throughly examined in a future sectiontoo.
+For the purposes of this subsection, it's sufficient to know that pairs are written in the form a => b.
+In our applications, a will represent a given value and b denotes its corresponding replacement value.

 x = [3,4,5]